Ali Al-Baluchi

-Ali Al-Baluchi (born 6 April 1959) is a Kuwaiti boxer.
+Ali Al-Baluchi (6 April 1959 - 17 April 2023) was a Kuwaiti boxer.
 He competed in the men's super heavyweight event at the 1988 Summer Olympics.
 He was a national champion.
 He also won the gold medal in his event at the 1987 Asian Amateur Boxing Championships against Dildar Ahmed of Pakistan, fulfilling a promise he had made that he would win the competition.